- 5.01: Definitions

 (5) Supervision by Physical Therapist Assistants.

-(a) Physical therapist assistants must exercise their professional judgement when determining the number of supportive personnel they can safely and effectively supervise to ensure that quality care is provided at all times.
+(a) Physical therapist assistants must exercise their professional judgment when determining the number of supportive personnel they can safely and effectively supervise to ensure that quality care is provided at all times.

 (b) A physical therapist assistant must provide direct supervision to the following persons rendering physical therapy services: